Geotab/sdk/src/software/introduction.md

 Geotab has developed a number of Add-In products which can be easily integrated into your MyGeotab UI.
 The benefits of using Add-Ins are:

-* Ready availability of Add-Ins to instantly integrate into your MyGeotab.
-Visit the [Geotab Marketplace](http://www.geotab.com/marketplace/) and the [Developing Add-Ins](https://my3.geotab.com/sdk/default.html#/addins?geotabsdk=addins) SDK page to see the available Add-Ins
+* Ready availability of Add-Ins to instantly integrate into your MyGeotab and Geotab Drive.
+Visit the [Geotab Marketplace](http://www.geotab.com/marketplace/) and the [Developing Add-Ins](../guides/developing-addins/) SDK page to see the available Add-Ins
 * Versatility to create your own Add-In to customize a page or button to suit your needs

 ## Integrating with MyGeotab